 We arrived in Laos after our one month trip to Myanmar.
 Words cannot express the respect and admiration I have for the people in Myanmar.
 Their kindness has no limits and during the entire trip we felt welcomed and at home in Myanmar.

-Once we landed Laos, that was about to change.
+Once we landed in Laos, that was about to change.
 For me, when traveling to a country, the people are one of the main reasons that determine if I love it or hate it there.
+I had a bad experience in Laos and maybe I was a bit unlucky too but this is was my experience and I can’t change that.

-Although the nature is incredible, Kuang Si Falls was a delight and we had the chance to be close to elephants at the Mandalao Elephant Sanctuary, I would never go back to Laos.
-The people, at least the ones in the tourism industry, are only looking for new ways to scam tourists and make more money.
+Although the nature is incredible, Kuang Si Falls was a delight and we had the chance to be close to elephants at the Mandalao Elephant Sanctuary, I wouldn’t go back to Laos.
+At least, not in the near future.

 5. Final thoughts